- Run a node

 One recommended way to mitigate these risks is for validators to carefully structure their network topology in a so-called sentry node architecture.

-Validator nodes are expected to connect only to full-nodes they trust because they operate them themselves or are run by other validators they know socially.
+Validator nodes are expected to connect only to full-nodes they trust because they operate them themselves or are run by other validators they trust.
 Validator nodes may run data centers that provide direct links to the networks of major cloud providers.
 The validator can use those links to connect to sentry nodes in the cloud.
 This shifts the burden of denial-of-service from the validator's node directly to its sentry nodes, and may require new sentry nodes to be spun up or activated to mitigate attacks on existing ones.

 Sentry nodes can be quickly spun up or change their IP addresses.
 Because the links to the sentry nodes are in private IP space, an internet-based attack cannot disturb the sentry nodes directly.
 Sentry nodes ensure validator block proposals and votes always make it to the rest of the network.